 On Tuesday, Amazon kicked off their Amazon Accelerate virtual conference for current and prospective sellers looking to boost their Amazon ranking.

-After a session titled “Getting Started: The Seller Journey,” guests participated in a live Q&A with Conner Sigman, an Account Representative at Amazon.
+After one particular session, guests participated in a live Q&A with Conner Sigman, an Account Representative at Amazon.
 As they took questions from the digital audience, one question dominated in popularity:

 “How do I get on the first page [of search results]?”

-It’s a question that has raged on since 1999 when third-party sellers were allowed to sell on Amazon’s platform.
-But rarely do we get answers straight from the horse’s mouth on how to maximize rank.
+It’s a question that’s raged on since 1999 when third-party sellers were allowed to sell on Amazon’s platform.
+But rarely do we get answers straight from the source on how to maximize rank.
 Sigman answered with five helpful tips sellers should be doing to increase their opportunity to land on the coveted page one.